 Whatever chai I’m left with that I’m not going to drink immediately, I store in mason jars in the fridge.
 It’s easy to just gently heat it up for a hot cup anytime.
 Or if it’s summer I often drink it cold over ice.
 I like my chai straight up and unsweetened, but please feel free to add a little sugar or honey, and milk or cream of your choice in order to make a more traditional chai beverage.
 Make it yours!

-Here is another recipe for homemade chai that uses ground spices from Joybilee Farm.
+If you love chai, also try Chaga Chai or here is another recipe for homemade chai that uses ground spices from Joybilee Farm.

 Tell me, how do you like your chai?
 Sweet or spicy?
 With or without milk or cream?
 Hot or iced?